 Why I Write About Things That Make Me Uncomfortable

-We need to normalize stoma’s- Most people with my disability will need to use catheters to go to the bathroom because your bladder and bowel muscles often don’t work properly and it’s the only way but not everyone will have a stoma.
-There are a lot of ways to manage bladder and bowel problems with Spina Bifida and you don’t have to get a stoma and that it what I thought was best for my health, but you don’t have to do the same thing and as long as you are going to the bathroom that is all the matters.
-A stoma will change your life for the better, but some people may feel embarrassed to get one because there is a lot of stigma and there are a lot of things about stoma life that doctors don’t tell you.
-A stoma is not something that everyone is going to want or need but we need to start normalizing stomas to help people who would benefit them to not feel embarrassed to get one.
-Doctors often will tell you only the positives of a stoma because they get paid a lot of money to make one which is why it’s so important that as advocates, we normalize stomas to help people understand that there are some positives to living with a stoma but there are also some negatives.
-We need to normalize stomas not because we shouldn’t be looking for cures but because we need to do it to help people realize a stoma improves your life and is not a fashion statement.
-The best people to do that are disabled people who currently live with a stoma.
+We need to normalize stoma’s- Most people with Spina Bifida will need to use catheters because bladder and bowel issues are common, but not everyone will have a stoma.
+A stoma will change your life for the better, but some people may feel embarrassed to get one because there is a lot of stigma and there are a lot of things about stoma life that doctors won’t tell you.
+A stoma is not something that everyone is going to want or need, but we need to start normalizing stomas to help people who would benefit from them to not feel embarrassed to get one.
+Doctors often will tell you only the positives of a stoma because they get paid a lot of money to make one, which is why it’s so important that, as advocates, we normalize stomas to help people understand what it’s like to have one.
+We need to normalize stomas, not because we shouldn’t be looking for cures, but because many people in the disabled community benefit from them, but are scared to get one.
+There is no better person to educate people on the realities of living with a stoma than disabled people themselves.

 It is a big part of my life- I have a lot of neurological and orthopedic issues, but I spend a vast majority of my time dealing with bowel problems and it felt so wrong to leave out the one part of my health that I struggle with the most.